NIGHT SHIFT YOUNG COMPANY

-The Young Company 2020 was a 5 day workshop this February Half Term for 16-21 year olds, interested in developing their creative performance and devising skills in a fun, safe and professional environment.
+The Night Shift Young Company 2020 was a 5 day workshop this February Half Term for 16-21 year olds, interested in developing their creative performance and devising skills in a fun, safe and professional environment.
 This particular Young Company week revolved around the themes of Zoo Co's next show Night Shift which is currently in the early stages of Research and Development.
-We ingeniously named it the Night Shift Young Company.
+We ingeniously named it the Night Shift Young Company (NSYC).

 - Paula B Stanic has worked at The National, Young Vic, Soho Theatre and many other London venues.